Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

 However, not every problem easily admits multiple RSMs.
-In our case, only \texttt{Consistency} does, as an invention problem.
-We thus define another proxy, the \textbf{Productive Failure Score}.
+In our case, only \texttt{Consistency} does.
+We thus define another proxy, the \textbf{PF Score}.
 One of the core ideas of PF is to encourage the student to construct their own understanding of the problem by exploring it by themselves, even if they do not succeed in solving it.
-Building on this idea, we define for each problem a grading rubric used to compute the tutor's Productive Failure Score: For each problem, we identify a list of critical reasoning steps that represent different conceptual understandings of the problem.
+Building on this idea, we define for each problem a grading rubric used to compute the tutor's PF Score: For each problem, we identify a list of critical reasoning steps that represent different conceptual understandings of the problem.
 To assess a tutoring conversation, we give a point to the tutor for every crucial reasoning step that the student found on their own.
 We do not award the point if the tutor reveals it or directly hints to it.
 This metric can be thought of as an adjusted sub-step success rate.
 An efficient PF tutor would help the student explore the problem and thus achieve these conceptual understandings, without giving them any direct hint or revealing them, resulting in a high PF Score.
 We display the precise sub-steps for both testing problems in Appendix \ref{sec:appendixpfscoredetails}.

-Because of ethical concerns~\cite{GPTforGood}, we first tested our prototype with GPT-4--simulated students before exposing it to humans.
-This method of using simulated students, known as interactive tutoring, is commonly employed in the literature~\cite{SPOCK,mathdial}.
-Importantly, we do not assume that the LLM is able to accurately model students' learning, especially given the somewhat counter-intuitive aspect of PF.
+Due to ethical concerns~\cite{GPTforGood}, we first tested our prototype with GPT-4–simulated students before involving humans.
+This method of using simulated students, known as interactive tutoring, is used in the literature~\cite{SPOCK,mathdial}.
+Importantly, we do not assume that the LLM can accurately model students' learning.
 However, this assumption is not necessary for our preliminary study as we are interested in the ability of our algorithm to follow a PF tutoring strategy, rather than the learning gains it produces.
-We simulated three conversations for each of the two problems and of the four versions of the tutor (V1--4).
-We use a scoring rubric to manually annotate the conversations to compute the PF Score and number of RSMs as described in Section \ref{sec:evaluationmetrics}.
+We simulated three conversations for each of two problems across four tutor versions (V1--4) and used a scoring rubric to annotate conversations, computing the PF Score and RSM count (as described in Section \ref{sec:evaluationmetrics}).